 We're gardeners.
 We're farmer-florists.
 We're family.

 Buckeye Blooms is a flower farm, cutting garden and floral design studio located on the farm that has been in our family for four generations.
 We're a mother-daughter team and we lovingly grow and design flowers for weddings and special events in the Lima area and throughout Western and parts of Central Ohio.
 Our specialty is growing and designing seasonal, sustainably-grown flowers, including many heirloom and classic cottage garden varieties such as fragrant sweet peas, zinnias, lisianthus and dahlias.
 We have trained with some of the nation's leading floral and event designers including Floret, Floral Verde, Passionflower and Love 'n Fresh Flowers and we are best known for our lush, non-traditional, organic, and garden-inspired wedding designs.

 Susan Studer King

 Susan's interest in nature started as a child when she spent long summer days playing in the woods and fields surrounding the farm.
 Susan worked on agriculture policy at Ohio Environmental Council for more than eight years before she and her husband, Jeremy, moved to Ecuador to serve in the Peace Corps.
 It was there that they witnessed the many impacts of the commercial rose industry and the idea for starting a sustainable cut flower operation on the family farm first took root.
-Susan now splits her time between "the farm" and Granville where she writes for Floret, serves on the Local Food Council and tries to steer her toddler out of trouble.
+Susan now splits her time between "the farm" and Granville where she also works remotely for Floret and tries to steer her toddler out of trouble.